mobily-enterprises/js-kit/docs/modules/hotCoreAuth/index.md

 * `users`.
 A simple store that contain just the IDs of the created users. _There is no username associated to a user!_ A user is just an abstract entry: what really matters is the user ID.

 * `usersStrategies`.
 The list of strategies associated to a specific user.
 Basically, it defines how a user can actually login.
-It implements `get`, `getQuery` and `delete`; the store has a public URL so that existing users can see how they are allowed to login, and delete a strategy if they wish.
+It implements `get`, `getQuery` and `delete`; the store has a public URL so that existing users can see how they are allowed to login, and can delete a strategy if they wish.
 Each record contains the strategyId and four fields, which will contain strategy login information.
 For example the strategy `facebook` will have the Facebook's userId as `field1`, whereas the `local` strategy will have the user's login name in `field1` and the user's password in `field3`.
 Note that `field3` and `field4` are considered 'protected' (which imply that they will not be returned by REST queries).

 This document details the specifications of these [stores](#docs-stores).